8 more to go: Singer Zlatan proudly shows off baby girl as second child

-The Baby Is Too Fine to Be His: Reactions As Zlatan Shows Off Adorable Baby Girl As 2nd Child
+The Baby Is Too Fine to Be His: Reactions As Zlatan Shows Off Adorable Little Girl, Says She's His 2nd Child

 - Zlatan has taken to social media with a video of a beautiful baby girl whom he claimed as his second child